seed lists

 GREEN BEAN-Fresh eating

-Emerite–Elegant French “haricot verts” pole beans with especially slim, long rounded pods.
-Flavor is beany-sweet, delicate
+EmeriteElegant French “haricot verts” pole beans with especially pencil thin bean pods

 SUMMER SQUASH

-Rugosa Friulana-Does not attract squash bugs in my garden.
+Rugosa Friulana-Does not attract squash bugs as much as other varieties of summer squash in my garden, but still some.
 These produce an abundance of light yellow, “warty” fruit.
 They aren’t beautiful, but they taste great.
+Doesn’t gets watery when cooked.
 This is the most common zucchini in the markets of Venice in summer.

 WINTER SQUASH

-Waltham Butternut-does not attract squash bugs in my garden
+Waltham Butternut-Does not attract squash bugs as much as other varieties in my garden, but still some.

 PEPPERS